Eldeston/Creative-Computing/Year 1/Classes/Class 02 - Semester 01, Week 01/Class 02 Portfolio - Digital Storytelling.md

 ----------------------------------------------------------------
 # Editor's Notes
+> [!NOTE]
+> There's a quote from Pilgrim's Progress movie on imagination.
+Imagination is one of God's characters as the Creator of the universe and we are created in His image, proving God's influence and existence on us.
 ## Structure
 Storytelling should always come in narrative form as you are describing your experience in the form of stories.
 Stories can come in 2 types - personal and documentary.
 Personal can be about others or oneself.
 ## Form